 MOD education support fund

-The MOD education support fund (formerly the MOD support fund for state schools with service children) was launched in 2011 to assist publicly funded schools, academies and free schools throughout the UK to mitigate the effects of exceptional mobility and/or deployment of their service communities; regular armed forces and reserve forces.
-Originally £3 million per year, in 2014 the fund was increased to £6 million per year and extended for a further period until 2017.
+The MOD education support fund was launched in 2011 to assist publicly funded schools, academies and free schools throughout the UK to mitigate the effects of exceptional mobility and/or deployment of their service communities; regular armed forces and reserve forces.
+In 2014 the fund was increased to £6 million per year and extended for a further period until 2017/2018.

 The fund is different from the Armed Forces Community Covenant Grant Scheme which seeks to forge closer ties between the community and the services who form a part of that community and which is open to a wider variety of organisations to apply once a local community covenant has been signed.

 It is also different to the Service Pupil Premium, which is provided to schools in England by the Department for Education in respect of children of serving members of the armed forces.

 Directorate Children and Young People (DCYP), which is the MOD’s professional focal point for all matters relating to children and young people associated with the armed forces, are the lead organisation supporting the fund.

 DCYP received over 180 applications during the last bidding round which totalled £9 million and were able to issue grants to 154 applicants.
 Grants from the 2015 round went to a wide variety of different types of application which included funding towards: